Novaki92/FileName-Trimmer/README.md

 - inb4 FAQ:

-        Do I need to include a period when entering file extension?
+        Q: Do I need to include a period when entering file extension?

-            It's up to your preference.
+        A: It's up to your preference.
 FileName Trimmer works fine with or without the period in the extension